 Boost application performance:

-Accelerate compute by leveraging hardware acceleration features with build-in compiler optimizations such as vectorization that utilizes the ever-increasing core count and vector register width in Intel® processors with SIMD (single-instruction-multiple-data), AVX/AVX2/AVX512 (advanced vector extensions) parallelism to boost application performance.
+Accelerate compute by leveraging hardware acceleration features with build-in compiler optimizations such as vectorization that utilizes the ever-increasing core count and vector register width in Intel® processors with SIMD (single-instruction-multiple-data), AVX/AVX2/AVX512 (advanced vector extensions) parallelism, AMX (advanced matrix extensions), bfloat16 and more to boost application performance.
 The product also supports oneTBB which is a flexible STL like performance library, providing advanced threading and memory-management, that simplifies the work of adding scalable parallelism to your application.

 If your application could use a performance boost, incorporate the Intel C/C++ compilers into your Visual Studio IDE and development cycle.
 It's optimized to take advantage of advanced processor features like multiple cores and wider vector registers for better performance.
 And it's a drop-in addition for C and C++ development and has broad support for current and previous C and C++ language, OpenMP standards and more.